ltiseni94/React-with-Django/README.md

     node_modules/
     .vscode/
+    frontend/static/
+    **/secrets.py

+Finally, create the secrets.py file in the same directory with the settings.py file.
+Move your SECRET_KEY inside the secrets.py to avoid that the SECRET_KEY is committed and pushed online.
+To generate secure SECRET_KEYs, have a look [here](https://djecrety.ir/)

 -   _Optional step: run this command into a terminal session to create a requirements.txt file that can be useful to restore your venv when cloning this repo!_